|The One - The Only:||A Highly Versatile Breed!|

 * Remember, there are many "breeder websites" on the internet with hopes of swaying you into contacting them when you are ready to find and purchase a purebred dog.
 It can be quite difficult to distinguish whether or not they are reputable/ethical breeders.
 Although everyone has the right to make their own choice when contacting breeders, don't be overly influenced by websites professing to be a "top kennel" only producing champions (it can't be done); or by those containing malicious misinformation regarding other highly reputable Manchester Terrier breeders.
 These things do NOT portray a positive image of anyone professing true devotion, knowledge of or dedication to a breed, whether it be the Manchester Terrier or any other purebred dog.

 Remember, do your research.
-Contact the Parent Club for breeder referrals and breed information.
+Contact the Parent Club Secretary or their Breeder Referral Person for breeder referrals and breed information.
 They will be able to put you in contact with reputable breeders and most of all...ASK QUESTIONS.